 Following the same line of thought, according to Climate.Gov, global warming refers only to the Earth’s rising surface temperature, while climate change includes warming and the “side effects” of warming—like melting glaciers, heavier rainstorms, or more frequent drought.
 Ultimately, this means that global warming is one side of the much larger problem of human-caused climate change.

-Many scientists are studying this phenomenon and trying to understand how the activities of human societies are responsible for this warming.
-These scientists are grouped together in the IPCC (International Group of Experts on Climate), and they regularly publish reports studying the evolution of climate change, such as the one published in October 2018.
+Many scientists are studying this phenomenon and trying to understand how activities of human societies are responsible for this heating.
+These scientists are grouped together in the IPCC (International Group of Experts on Climate), and they regularly publish reports studying the evolution of climate change, such as the one published in late 2018.